NicholasMacasaet/Capstone-Club-Task-Management-App/README.md

-# This is the initial simulated proof of concept for the Streamline Task Management App done for the APS490/CSC494 Capstone Course
+# This is the initial simulated proof of concept for the Streamline Task Management App for the APS490/CSC494 Capstone Course

 ## Project Setup Instructions